CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 # Orthic Consolidated – Reference DRAFT

-### Being an Improved and Expanded Consolidation of Various Books with Clarifications, Additions, Warnings and Opinions of the Author and Others who Might Comment{:.subtitle}
+### Being an Improved and Expanded Consolidation of Various Books with Clarifications, Additions, Warnings and Opinions of the Author and Others who Might Comment
+{: .subtitle}

 By CricketB, Reddit u/CrBr, Cricket on Discord: International Shorthand Society, CricketBr on GitHub

 Revised 2025-06-25.
+1145

 Still very fluid.
+{: .cssrev}

 Canonical copy of this document is at [Cricket's Shorthand Site](https://cricketbr.github.io/Crickets-Shorthand-Site/)

 This document is licenced under a Creative Commons Attribution-ShareAlike 4.0 International Licence, https://creativecommons.org/licenses/by-sa/4.0/

-Based on works listed below under Sources.
+Based on works listed below under [Sources](#sources--references).

 xxx fix this up nicely